 In the 'EDIT' - 'Questionnaire' tab, when adding answers, in the bottom right under the last answer or category, or in the case of 'Table' type questions, by clicking on the three dots in the top left above the table, you have the option 'Missing values' to give respondents the option to select one of the default missing values:

-- Don't know (-99): the person did not know the answer to the question;
+- Don't know (-99): the respondent does not know the answer to the question;

-- Refused (-98): the person refused to answer the question;
+- Refused (-98): the respondent refused to answer the question;

-- Invalid (-97): the person replied with an invalid answer;
+- Invalid (-97): the respondent answered with an invalid answer;

-- None of the above (-96): none of the above-mentioned answers applies to the person.
+- Other (-96): none of the answers given is relevant for the respondent

-You can rename the default missing values by clicking on an individual category.
+You can rename the default missing values by clicking on the category.

-Missing values (as described above) have negative values in the database and are excluded from the analysis by default (but can also be included in the analysis).
-Missing values can be viewed in the 'ANALYSE' - 'Statistics' in the Descriptives, Frequencies and Crosstabs.
-Some analyses (e.g. Averages) also do not take some other missing responses into account.
+Missing or non-content response values (described above) have negative values in the database and are excluded from the analyses by default (although you can add them), and you can see their values in the 'ANALYSE' - 'Statistics' tab in the Descriptive Statistics, Frequencies and Tables display options.
+In addition to missing values, some other missing responses are also ignored in some analyses (e.g. when calculating the average).